Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/networking.md

 ### Assessment questions
 - How is retrieving static assets from the website or application optimized?
+- Does the application infrastructure span multiple regions?

 ## Isolation boundaries

 #### Impact: Security

+Implementing network isolation through segmentation and  using virtual LANs (VLANs) aids in preventing unauthorized access between different components of the AVS environment.

+### Recommendation
 Network security groups (NSG) are used to isolate and protect traffic within the workloads VNet.
 An Azure native service that is part of a complete zero trust pattern.
 5		Use NSG or Azure Firewall to protect and control traffic within VNETs.

 Also, create segments and VLANs for your AVS workloads.
 Create firewall rules within NSX-T.